postsharp/postsharp-emails/150-eligibility-and-diagnostics.md

 # Creating Aspects: Eligibility and Diagnostics

-We have looked at the way that Metalama can be used to create our own sophisticated custom aspects but we have not yet touched on how to ensure that they are not used inappropriately.
+We've explored how Metalama can be used to create sophisticated custom aspects, but we haven't yet discussed how to ensure they're not used inappropriately.

-Let's reconsider the Log aspect once more.
-We saw how we could use Metalama's Dependency Injection Extension to make it easy for use to leverage Microsoft's ILogger Interface and we saw how Metalama introduced an appropriate constructor at compile time.
-However Static classes can't have constructors and whilst Metalama will produce an error message if you were to try and manually add the Log Aspect to a method in a static class the reality with something such as logging, which you'd probably want to apply in a fairly comprehensive fashion, is that you'd use a fabric to apply the attribute.
-That requires a way to ensure that the aspect is only applied where it is appropriate.
+Let's revisit the Log aspect.
+We saw how we could leverage Microsoft's ILogger Interface using Metalama's Dependency Injection Extension, and how Metalama introduced an appropriate constructor at compile time.
+However, static classes can't have constructors, and while Metalama will produce an error message if you try to manually add the Log Aspect to a method in a static class, the reality with something like logging—which you'd probably want to apply comprehensively—is that you'd use a fabric to apply the attribute.
+This requires a way to ensure that the aspect is only applied where it's appropriate.

-In the code below we have a revised version of our Log aspect.
-The functionality remains the same but we have introduced some logic to ensure that it only gets applied where it is safe to do so.
+Below, we have a revised version of our Log aspect.
+The functionality remains the same, but we've added some logic to ensure that it's only applied where it's safe to do so.

 ```c#
 using Metalama.Extensions.DependencyInjection;